Matthew-L/GTC-Web/README.md

 - This is used to find the unit tension released by string manufacturers.
 If the string manufacturer did not release the unit tension for the gauge you input then the unit tension is approximated.

 ### String Type
 - The string types can be selected from the drop-down menu.
-Currently only DiMarzio's five basic types are availible, but more will be added soon (including Circle K).
+Circle K :
+Plain Steel with Guitar Style Ball End
+Wound Nickel/Steel Hybrid with Guitar Style Ball End Plain Steel with Bass Style Ball End
+Wound Nickel/Steel Hybrid with Bass Style Ball End

+D'addario :
+Plain Steel
+Phosphore Bronze Wound
+Nickel Wound
+Stainless Steel Wound
+Half Round Wound
+Chromes - Stainless steel Flat wound
+Flat Tops - Phosphore Bronze Polished
+80/20 Brass Round Wound
+Great American Bronze - 85/15 Brass Round Wound
+Nickel Plated Round Wound - Bass
+Half Round - Pure Nickel Half Round - Bass
+Chromes - Stainless Steel Flat Wound - Bass
+ProSteels - ProSteel Round Wound - Bass

 ## Understanding Your Tension
 - The basic idea is to get all of your strings tension as close as possible to the feel you want; obviously these fluctuate depending on the player but some general guidelines are: